 Trademark your business name.

-Once you've chosen a suitable store name, run that name against the U.S. Trademark Database to see if it's already in use.
+Once you've chosen a suitable store name, run that name against the United States Patent and Trademark Office's (USPTO) trademark database to see if it's already in use.

 Register as a legal entity.